AdobeDocs/experience-manager-65.en/help/release-notes/aem-forms-hotfix.md

 This article lists the critical fixes implemented to address known issues, improve system stability, and enhance overall performance of AEM Forms.

+>[!NOTE]
+>
-The hotfixes are designed to be cumulative, encompassing all preceding fixes.
+> The hotfixes are designed to be cumulative, encompassing all preceding fixes.
 When you apply the latest hotfix to a release, it not only addresses the most recent issue but also incorporates all prior bug fixes and enhancements.

 ## Hotfixes for Adaptive Forms {#hotfix-for-adaptive-forms}